VirTorrazza/VirTorrazza/README.md

 - 👋 Hi, I’m @VirTorrazza
-- 👀 I’m passionate about development.
+- 👀 I’m passionate about development and UX writing.
 I'm working as a Java Developer in a company and as freelancer Front End.
 - 🌱 I’m currently learning WordPress.
 - 💞️ I’m looking to collaborate on free software projects.
 - 📫 How to reach me: torrazzavirginia@gmail.com